|Testimonials | Advantages | Case Studies|

 - Colours and textures: choose between round, straight or rock face finish.
 Consult your local supplier about available colours.

-- User Friendly: Units are lightweight for easy delivery, handling and installation, yet heavy in mass when filled with soil, gravel, or concrete.
+- Easy to use: The blocks are lightweight for easy delivery, handling and installation, yet heavy in mass when filled with soil, gravel, or concrete.
 Fence and handrail posts can be set within blocks.

 Brenda Miller of Florida:

 |“Though I’ve never enjoyed trampolines in a landscape, you’ve done well.
 Particularly noteworthy is the open stem wall top.
 Though I’ve terraced with many materials, this is as a concrete block turned on its side: supportive, reinforces water conservation and slows spillage.
 For someone at the bottom of a hill, water distribution both retention and redistribution is important.
 Great job!”|

 Hannes Bouwer of Bouwer Architects on using the Terraforce L12 blocks and Terracrete hard lawn blocks at Cavalli Wine and Stud Farm:

 |“The rock face blocks blend with the natural environment, their sandstone colour matching the surrounding soil.
 They are plantable and permeable, allowing the landscapers free reign.”|

 |“It is a very well known product, and we liked that the system is a design and supply item.”|

 Tobie Cilliers from Strata Civils says that he frequently uses the Terraforce system for landscaping and erosion control measures:

 |“Terraforce offers a user-friendly landscape remodelling method that is flexible, cost-effective and faster to install than off shutter concrete or bricks.
 The entire job can be done on site and the blocks fit in just about anywhere.”|